ZUGFeRD/ZUV/README.md

 ## Run

-To check a PDF file for ZUGFEeRD conformance use
+To check a file for ZUGFeRD conformance use

-`java -jar ZUV-0.8.0.jar --action validate -z <filename of ZUGFeRD PDF.pdf>`
+`java -jar ZUV-0.8.1.jar --action validate -f <filename of ZUGFeRD PDF.pdf>`

-If you just want to check an XML file use

-`java -jar ZUV-0.8.0.jar --action validate -x <filename of ZUGFeRD invoice.xml>`
+You can provide either the complete PDF which will be checked for XML and PDF correctness, or just a XML file, which of course will only be checked for XML correctness.

 ## Output